Aaronzijingcai/MP-TFWA/README.md

 ## Usage

-## ⚙️Train MP-TFWAF
+## ⚙️Train MP-TFWA

-In the following section, we describe how to train a MP-TFWAF model by using our code.
+In the following section, we describe how to train a MP-TFWA model by using our code.

 ### Setups